gruntjs/grunt-contrib-sass/README.md

 ## Release History

+ * 2013-12-10   v0.6.0   Ignore files where filename have leading underscore.
  * 2013-08-21   v0.5.0   Add banner option.
  * 2013-07-06   v0.4.1   Use file.orig.src if file.src does not exist and return early to avoid passing non-existent files to sass binary.
  * 2013-06-30   v0.4.0   Rewrite task to be able to support Source Maps.
 Compile Sass files in parallel for better performance.